obsius/electronbar/README.md

 ## Notes
 This package has been made for Windows, although anyone wishing to modify this to match a Linux or Mac look and feel is encouraged to do so and contribute.
-The source is small, so it should be simple to make any necessary modifications.
+The source is small, so it should be simple to make any modifications or enhancements.

 ## Screenshots